django-money/django-money/README.rst

 Usage with Django REST Framework
 --------------------------------

-For MoneyFields to automatically work with Django REST Framework, make sure that ``djmoney`` is in the ``INSTALLED_APPS`` of your ``settings.py``. for older versions you should use the following code:
+In Django **1.7+**, for MoneyFields to automatically work with Django REST Framework, make sure that ``djmoney`` is in the ``INSTALLED_APPS`` of your ``settings.py``.

+For older versions you should use the following code:

 .. code:: python

     from djmoney.contrib.django_rest_framework import register_money_field

+    # NOTE.
+Only for Django < 1.7
     register_money_field()

 Just put it in the end of your root ``urls.py`` file.

 Built-in serializer works in the following way:

 .. code:: python